-Listicles.
+The psychology of listicles.
 Love them or hate them, you’re still going to click the link and read them.
 Both writers and readers alike have bemoaned listicles, and yet they only continue to grow in popularity.
+Listicles are not a content writing mistake, they work.
 And while it seems like listicles are a recent blight on journalism and writing, they’ve actually been around for quite some time, even harkening back to ancient origins.

 The first listicles featured the likes of the Ten Commandments, and in modern history, important documents such as the U.S. Constitution.
 Yet the advance of online writing has propelled listicles forward into a new age, and now they dominate online press sites, blog sites, and all sources of online news.